Meet Love Island 2020 contestant Mike Boateng - his journey in the villa so far

 But despite how much Jess tried to win him over, Mike only wanted to be with Leanne and the pair have got on well since.

-That was, until, the other night when Mike and Leanne wanted to take things slow and not rush into their relationship.
+That was, until, Mike and Leanne decided to take things slow and not rush into their relationship.

 Also, Shaughna Phillips suggested he was playing a game, causing a few feathers to ruffle.